domke012-cyber/anaplan-connector-docs/privacy-policy.md

 ## How We Use Information
 We use your information solely to:
 - Authenticate with Anaplan on your behalf
-- Execute data exports from Anaplan to Google Sheets
+- Execute data exports from Anaplan to Google Sheets™
 - Run scheduled exports at your specified times
 - Send notification emails about export status (only if enabled)